Jensssen/How-to-become-a-Linux-PowerUser/terminal/README.md

 You should be able to install it by running `sudo apt-get install terminator` (On Linux).

 # fzf
-One of the most important Plugins I use every day.
+One of the most important Tools I use every day.
+FZF is a fuzzy search tool and one of the most important Tools I use every day.
-After you installed it, you can search your command history by using ctrl+r.
+After you installed it, you can search your command history much easier. `ctrl+r` now shows a much easier overview of previously used commands.
-It helps you find commands, you have used a long time ago, but you still remember parts of the command.
+Therefore, it helps you to find commands, you have used a long time ago, if you still remember parts of the command.
+The same fuzzy search can also be applied to directory search, by using the `ctrl+t` command.

 [HOW TO INSTALL](https://github.com/junegunn/fzf#installation)